777arc/textbook/content/sampling.rst

    :scale: 70%
    :align: center

 This is sometimes called a "phasor diagram" which sounds more complicated than it is.
 It's really just plotting complex numbers and treating them as vectors.
 Now what is the magnitude and phase of our example complex number 0.7-0.4j?
+For a given complex number where :math:`a` is the real part and :math:`b` is the imaginary part:

 .. math::
   \mathrm{magnitude} = \sqrt{a^2 + b^2} = 0.806